 What is a yeast starter, and why should I use it?

-The next step is to measure out about 1/2 a cup (approximately 4 oz.) of Dry Male Extract and add it to the flask, followed by the suggested amount of yeast nutrient as recommended by the manufacturer.
+Measure out about 1/2 a cup (approximately 4 oz.) of Dry Male Extract and add it to the flask, followed by the suggested amount of yeast nutrient as recommended by the manufacturer.
 Carefully and firmly swirl the flask before returning it to the pot.
 This should produce a starter with a specific gravity of 1.040.

 There are two common options for completing your starter.